ceega7/amadeus/README.md

 ### Querying

-  Tables can be queried by creating an activeQuery object from the table in question.
-To create an activeQuery, the following syntax must be used:
+  Tables can be queried by creating an **activeQuery** object from the table in question.
+To create an **activeQuery**, the following syntax must be used:

   ```javascript
   db.select('languages_I', {